-In the 19th May 2013 edition of Israel’s good news, the highlights include:
+In the 16th June 2013 edition of Israel’s good news, the highlights include:

 Page Down for more details on these and other good news stories from Israel.

 ISRAEL’S MEDICAL ACHIEVEMENTS

 New protein can save women’s lives.
 (Thanks to Israel21c) Researchers at Tel Aviv University have discovered a protein code-named PEDF that treats pain and fertility problems in women suffering from angiogenesis of the uterus.
 It can also cure potentially life-threatening side effects caused by IVF treatments.

 Good results in cancer vaccine trials.
 Israel’s Vaxil Bio announced strong immune and antibody responses in Phase I/II trial patients receiving injections of its ImMucin cancer vaccine.
 A reliable source informed me that Vaxil paid to transport one of the cancer patients from Gaza to Jerusalem and back for his regular treatments.

 Israeli cancer centers in Moscow?
 At the "Moscow Days in Israel" economic conference in Tel Aviv, Mark Groysman of Africa Israel announced plans to develop oncology centers in Moscow.
 Over 500,000 Russians contract cancer each year, where there is a lack of medical devices, equipment, doctors and clinics.

 Israeli glucose monitor approved.
 (Thanks to Atid-EDI) Israel’s Integrity Applications has received CE Mark approval for its non-invasive blood glucose measurement device.
 GlucoTrack’s ultrasound, electromagnetic, and thermal earlobe sensor obtains blood glucose measurements in less than a minute without drawing blood.